danishshaikh04/Realtime-Pizza-App/README.md

 **Real-Time Pizza Order Tracking App**

-This is a real-time pizza order tracking application built using Node.js, Express.js, MongoDB, HTML, Sass, and Razorpay for payment integration.
-The app features separate admin and user panels to manage pizza orders and track order status in real-time.
+This is a real-time food ordering application built using Node.js, Express.js, MongoDB, HTML, Sass, and Razorpay for payment integration.
+The app allows users to browse food items, place orders, and track order status in real-time.
+It includes separate admin and user panels for managing food listings, orders, and payments.

 **Features**
 **Real-Time Order Tracking:**